Ben Carson: Religion

 Carson and his wife are members of the Seventh-day Adventist Church (SDA).
 He was baptized at Burns Seventh-day Adventist Church in Detroit.
 A few years later, he told the pastor at a church he was attending in Inkster, Michigan, that he had not fully understood his first baptism and wanted to be baptized again.
 He has served as a local elder and Sabbath School teacher in the Seventh-day Adventist Church and is a member of Spencerville Seventh-day Adventist Church in Silver Spring, Maryland.
 Although he is an Adventist, the church has officially cautioned church employees to remain politically neutral.

-In keeping with his Seventh-day Adventist faith, Ben Carson announced in 2014 that he believed "that the United States will play a big role" in the coming apocalypse.
+In keeping with his Seventh-day Adventist faith, Carson announced in 2014 that he believed "that the United States will play a big role" in the coming apocalypse.
 He said, "I hope by that time I'm not around anymore."
 Carson claims that he does not believe in hell as understood by some Christians: "You know, I see God as a very loving individual.
 And why would he torment somebody forever who only had a life of 60 or 70 or 80 years?
 Even if they were evil.
 Even if they were only evil for 80 years?"
-That is fully in line with Adventist teaching, which promotes annihilationism.
+This is in line with Adventist teaching, which promotes annihilationism, the belief that souls in hell are destroyed rather than tormented.

 Carson endorsed Seventh-day Adventist theology, which includes believing in a literal reading of the first chapters of Genesis.
 In a 2013 interview with Adventist News Network, Carson said: "You know, I'm proud of the fact that I believe what God has said, and I've said many times that I'll defend it before anyone.
 If they want to criticize the fact that I believe in a literal, six-day creation, let's have at it because I will poke all kinds of holes in what they believe."
 Carson's Adventism was criticized by his then-primary rival Donald Trump.
 Some Adventists argue that Carson's political positions on gun rights and religious liberty conflict with historic Adventist teachings in favor of nonviolence, pacifism, and the separation of church and state.

 In 1998, Carson gave the commencement address at Andrews University in Berrien Springs, Michigan, the flagship institution of the Seventh Day Adventist school system.
 During the speech, Carson voiced sympathies for a long discredited belief that the pyramids of Giza were built by the Biblical figure Joseph to store grain.
 (Note: The pyramids were built as tombs for Old Kingdom Egyptian kings.
 The story of Joseph is usually dated as set in the time of Egypt's Middle Kingdom, five centuries after the time most scholars belief the pyramids of Giza were built.)
 When questioned about it again in 2015, Carson stood by the assertion.

+In May 2025, Trump appointed Carson to be Vice Chair of the Religious Liberty Commission.
+The commission was created to advise on religious liberty policies, identify threats to freedom, and recommend protections for religious expression.